VesperQuartz/visio/README.md

 > [!IMPORTANT]
 >
->  I found out the best way to actually run the app with no issues because of the intense resource this models uses is to run it on gitpod.
+>  I found out the best way to run the app with no issues, because of the intense resource this models use is to run it on gitpod.

 ### Create your gitpod account set it up and download the extension for your browser by searching gitpod on your extension store.